Public Health Region 1 Zoonosis Control

 Purpose

-The Zoonosis Control Program promotes public health through the prevention and control of diseases that are transmissible between animals and man.
+The Zoonosis Control Program promotes public health through the prevention and control of diseases that are transmissible between animals and humans.

 The Zoonosis Control Program works in liaison with local, federal, and other state agencies concerned with the control of zoonotic diseases.
-Besides rabies, the zoonoses of importance in Public Health Region 1 include West Nile virus (WNV), Q fever, hantavirus, plague, and tick-borne diseases such as Lyme, Rocky Mountain Spotted Fever, and ehrlichiosis.
+Zoonotic diseases of importance in Public Health Region 1 include rabies, West Nile virus, St. Louis Encephalitis virus, plague, tularemia, Hanta virus, bovine tuberculosis, and tick-borne diseases such as ehrlichiosis.

 Our duties include the following: